 As used below, "we" and "our" refer to MGIC Investment Corporation's consolidated operations or to MGIC Investment Corporation, as a separate entity, as the context requires.
 References to "we" and "our" in the context of debt obligations refer to MGIC Investment Corporation.
-See the "Glossary of terms and acronyms" for definitions and descriptions of terms used throughout this Annual Report.
-The Risk Factors discuss trends and uncertainties affecting us and are an integral part of the MD&A.
+See the "Glossary of terms and acronyms" for definitions and descriptions of terms used throughout this annual report.
+The Risk Factors contained in Item 1A discuss trends and uncertainties affecting us and are an integral part of the MD&A.